 - The use of a proprietary fund is specifically recommended for governments directly involved in solid waste disposal activities (e.g., landfills).

-- In comparing the costs of various solid-waste management options (e.g., recycling vs. disposal), it is important that governments distinguish between "fixed" or "sunken" costs (i.e., costs that cannot immediately be avoided by selecting an alternative method of solid waste management) and "variable" costs.
+- In comparing the costs of various solid waste management options (e.g., recycling vs. disposal), it is important that governments distinguish between "fixed" or "sunk" costs (i.e., costs that cannot immediately be avoided by selecting an alternative method of solid waste management) and "variable" costs.
 At the same time, governments need to take into account in their solid waste management decisions that fixed costs ultimately behave like variable costs.
-For example, capital assets typically function as fixed costs, but behave more and more like variable costs as the approach the moment when they will need to be replaced).
+For example, capital assets typically function as fixed costs, but behave more and more like variable costs as they approach the moment when they will need to be replaced).

 - FCA typically requires that certain costs be allocated among activities or paths.
 The usefulness and reliability of FCA data depend upon the reasonableness of this allocation.
 Therefore, it is essential that allocation methodologies be documented and justifiable (i.e., they need to be both systematic and rational).

 - While the recovery of cost is a crucial consideration in the establishment of fees and charges for solid waste activities, it cannot be the only consideration.
 The establishment of rates and charges must also consider the solid waste operation’s cash flow needs (e.g., debt service may occur over a shorter period than the useful life of the asset acquired with the debt; in that case, rates may need to be established based upon debt service requirements rather than upon depreciation).

 This best practice was previously titled Applying Full-Cost Accounting to Municipal Solid Waste Management Activities.

 1 GFOA recommended practice on Full-Cost Accounting for Government Services (2002, updated)